Some believe that no matter how bad their thoughts are, there’s no harm if they don’t act on them. Does fantasy really not hurt anyone?

 Nature abhors a vacuum, and so does your mind.
 Keep out bad thoughts by filling your mind with God’s words through Bible study.
 Immerse your mind in godly imaginations and meditations about the future that God reveals.
 Let plans for giving supersede selfish fantasies.
 And act on your plans in ways that please God and prepare you to become a child of God.

 There is much more in the Bible that can help you in this all-important process, and many of our articles present studies of these subjects.
-In addition to the links above, see our article “Seven Steps for Overcoming Sin” and our “Freedom From Addiction” series (including an article specifically on overcoming pornography).
+In addition to the links above, see our article “Seven Steps for Overcoming Sin” and our “Freedom From Addiction” series.